Ergotron LX vs HX vs MX: Which Monitor Arm Is Right for You?

 Several brands compete with Ergotron:

 - Herman Miller Flo Plus: Cleaner aesthetic, more expensive, capacity is 22 lbs (between LX and HX).
+For a closer look, see Herman Miller Flo vs Humanscale M2 vs Ergotron LX.

 - Humanscale M2.1/M8.1: Best-in-class joint smoothness, very expensive, lower capacity than Ergotron’s lineup.